v-lungu/spotify-artist-tracker/README.md

 2. App can be run from the command line using the command **python3 trackFavouriteArtists.py**

 ## Future Additions
+- Tighter controls on artist names when creating playlist
+- Look into automating getting the browser code
 - Delete old playlists
 - Move liked songs to a new playlist
 - Make it possible to download liked songs